• Skip to main content

 Recipe Notes

-• Sprinkle sharp shredded cheddar cheese or Parmesan over the top just before serving for an extra cheesy version of this dish.
+• Sprinkle sharp cheddar cheese or Parmesan over the top just before serving for an extra cheesy version of this dish.

-• Garnish with fresh parsley, oregano or basil and top with a sprinkling of black pepper.
+• Garnish with fresh parsley, oregano or basil and top with a sprinkling of black pepper or red pepper flakes.

 • Add 2 bay leaves and/or a splash of red wine to the pot before cooking for extra flavor.

-• Add a chopped green bell pepper to the onion mixture for added texture and flavor.
+• Add chopped green bell peppers to the onion mixture for added texture and flavor.
 Red, yellow, orange or green peppers would all taste great.

-Make This Dish in an Instant Pot
+Make Hamburger Goulash in an Instant Pot

 Make this comforting meal in your Instant Pot!
 Instant Pot goulash could not be easier or more delicious.
 It cooks perfectly every time and is done in only 30 minutes.
 Perfect easy dinner any night of the week!